emptymonkey/sudo_mitm/README.md

 **Pre-requisite**

 This tool requires the ability to write to the target users home directory.
-As such, this tool falls entirely under the "post-exploitation" catagory.
+As such, this tool falls entirely within the "post-exploitation" catagory.

 **Usage**